4 San

 this

-1956 work remains undone.
+1956 work remains not-done.
 The systems to allow it

 are not yet built.
 However, it is all feasible today

-and there are many projects being done that have
+and there are many projects in process, at AI that demonstrate

 | Don’t

-put parks in the city and suburban environment,
+put parks in the city and suburban environments,

-put the city in a park.
+put the city in a park that includes recreation facilities, food production and near wilderness.
 The density can be the

 same if infrastructure is kept underground and